RyanJWallis/RyanJWallis.github.io/CodingExperience.md

 ### High Performance Computing
 I have experience analysing both my own and user projects through the university's High Performance Computing (<a href="https://docs.hpc.qmul.ac.uk/" target="_blank"> HPC </a>) cluster via both a web interface and the command line

-### "-omics" Analysis
+### "-omics Analysis
-I have experience analysing a range of other "-omics" datasets.
+I have experience working with a variety of omics datasets, including transcriptomic, proteomic, and single-cell data.

 #### Projects:
 - Proteomic assessment of mass spectrometry data from exosomes and conditioned media - <a href="https://ryanjwallis.github.io/2021-02-18-Senescent-Exosomes/" target="_blank">Project Link</a><br>